 The BU Libraries also have the facility of a Web Catalog.
 It includes search, reserve services, borrowing records, book renewal, library purchase requests, and other general information.
 For more details, visit their website at bu.edu/library

 Be the first of your classmates to show your Terrier pride and get your BU swag!
-The Barnes & Noble at Boston University has tons of great gear to get you excited for next September.
+The Barnes & Noble at Boston University has tons of great gear to get you excited.
 Barnes & Noble at Boston University will also have the textbooks required for your classes.
 The store has a selection of both new and used textbooks.
 Students can reserve textbooks online for in-store pickup.
 Some widely used college textbooks are also available for download.
 You may also purchase bedding and other items for your dorm room through the bookstore.

 Now that you have been admitted to Boston University, we are sure you have questions about financing your BU education.
 BU Financial Assistance is ready to help you–from acknowledging your financial aid award to budgeting expenses with a payment plan to managing your money.
 Learn more and follow the next steps to stay on track.

 The Student Employment Office works with currently enrolled undergraduate students to assist them in their on-campus employment endeavors, through the Job Board and Quickie Job Services.
 Student Employment also assists students with the payroll process.
 For more details, visit their website at bu.edu/seo/.